getodk/central-backend/docs/api.md

 ## OpenRosa Form Submission API [POST /v1/projects/{projectId}/submission]

 This is the fully standards-compliant implementation of the [OpenRosa Form Submission API](https://bitbucket.org/javarosa/javarosa/wiki/FormSubmissionAPI).
-We will not attempt to redocument the standard here.
+We will not attempt to redocument the submission part of the standard here, but please read further for information about _updating_ submissions with new data.

-Some additional things to understand when using this API:
+Some things to understand when using this API for any reason:

 * ODK Central will always provide an `X-OpenRosa-Accept-Content-Length` of 100 megabytes.
 In reality, this number depends on how the server has been deployed.
 The default Docker-based installation, for example, is limited to 100MB at the nginx layer.
 * The `xml_submission_file` may have a Content Type of either `text/xml` _or_ `application/xml`.